VirusTotal/yara/docs/modules/lnk.rst

 The TrackerDataBlock structure specifies data that can be used to resolve a link target if it is not found in its original location when the link is resolved.
 This data is passed to the Link Tracking service to find the link target.

     .. c:member:: block_size
-    The block size of this structure, which will be equal to lnk.TrackerDataBlockSize.
+    The block size of this structure, which will be equal to lnk.TRACKER_DATA_BLOCK_SIZE.

     .. c:member:: block_signature
-    The signature of the block, which will be equal to lnk.TrackerDataBlockSignature.
+    The signature of the block, which will be equal to lnk.TRACKER_DATA_BLOCK_SIGNATURE.

     .. c:member:: machine_id
     A NULL–terminated character string, as defined by the system default code page, which specifies the NetBIOS name of the machine where the link target was last known to reside.